BDC Hamburger Icon

 Refinancing helps grow your business.

-You can improve cash flow by refinancing your short-term debt into a long-term loan.
-You’ll have more capital available every month, and you can concentrate on the expenses that matter most.
+You can increase cash flow by refinancing your short-term debt into a long-term loan.
+Then you’ll have more capital available every month and you can concentrate on the expenses that matter most.

 Refinancing boosts your credit score.